-- Take lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place. - Discussing safeguarding concerns, either in person or at least by phone if out of school. - Referring a child if there are concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss concerns.
-All referrals and telephone calls should be logged on CPOMS-following concerns/discussions with either social care, WSP, MARAC, police or any other agency related to the well-being of the child. - Making referrals to the Channel programme where there is a radicalisation concern. - Making referrals to the Disclosure and Barring Service and the Teaching Regulation Agency where a person is dismissed or left due to risk / harm to a child. - Making referrals to the Police where a crime has been committed. - Liaise with the "case manager" and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member. - Keeping up to date written records of concerns about a child in CPOMS- even if there is no need to make an immediate referral noting dates, times, telephone numbers and the names of those involved in any discussions with a brief outline of the issues discussed, and ensuring that these are accessible only to those who need to see them. - Ensuring that all such records are kept confidentially and securely and are separate from pupil records in the Head Teacher's office.
-Any archived materials should be retained in the school archive until the child's 25th birthday, and are copied on to the child's next school or college with a receipt obtained. - Ensuring that an indication of the existence of the additional file mentioned above is marked on the pupil records. - Liaising with other agencies and professionals.
-In particular, by responding to any requests / advice from the Warrington Safeguarding Partnership (social services, health services, police and other invited agencies.) - Ensuring that either they or another staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parent. - Ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation is referred to their key worker's Social Care Team on the same day. - Organising child protection induction and update training annually for all school staff. - Providing a termly report within the Head Teacher's Report to Governors detailing any changes to the policy and procedures, training undertaken by the DSL and by all staff and Governors, number and type of incidents/cases, and number of children on the child protection register (anonymised). - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - Promote educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing (particularly children with SEND), or have experienced, and identify the impact that these issues might be having on children's attendance, engagement and achievement at school or college, and work with teachers to address these needs. - Ensuring that wherever possible more than one emergency contact number is maintained for every child.
+• Take lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.

+• Discuss safeguarding concerns, either in person or at least by phone if out of school.

+• Refer a child if there are concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss concerns.
+All referrals and telephone calls should be logged on CPOMS-following concerns/discussions with either social care, WSP, MARAC, police or any other agency related to the well-being of the child.

+• Make referrals to the Channel programme where there is a radicalisation concern.

+• Make referrals to the Disclosure and Barring Service and the Teaching Regulation Agency where a person is dismissed or left due to risk / harm to a child.

+• Make referrals to the Police where a crime has been committed.

+• Liaise with the "case manager" and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member.

+• Keep up to date written records of concerns about a child in CPOMS, even if there is no need to make an immediate referral, noting dates, times, telephone numbers and the names of those involved in any discussions with a brief outline of the issues discussed, and ensuring that these are accessible only to those who need to see them.

+• Keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping.

+• Ensure that all such records are kept confidentially and securely and are separate from pupil records in the Head Teacher's office.
+Any archived materials should be retained in the school archive until the child's 25th birthday, and are copied on to the child's next school or college with a receipt obtained.

+• Ensure that an indication of the existence of the additional file mentioned above is marked on the pupil records.

+• Liaise with other agencies and professionals.
+In particular, by responding to any requests / advice from the Warrington Safeguarding Partnership (social services, health services, police and other invited agencies.)

+• Ensure that either they or another staff member attend case conferences, core groups, or other multiagency planning meetings, contribute to assessments, and provide a report which has been shared with the parent.

+• Ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation is referred to their key worker's Social Care Team on the same day.

+• Organise child protection induction and update training annually for all school staff.

+• Providing a termly report within the Head Teacher's Report to Governors detailing any changes to the policy and procedures, training undertaken by the DSL and by all staff and Governors, number and type of incidents/cases, and number of children on the child protection register (anonymised).

+• Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.

+• Promote educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing (particularly children with SEND), or have experienced, and identify the impact that these issues might be having on children's attendance, engagement and achievement at school or college, and work with teachers to address these needs.

+• Ensuring that wherever possible more than one emergency contact number is maintained for every child.

-3.6 Designated Teacher for Looked After Children.
+Designated Teacher for Looked After Children